mongodb/specifications/source/driver-bulk-update.rst

 Request Size Limits
 -------------------

-Supporting unlimited batch sizes poses two problems - the BSONObj internal size limit is 16MB + small overhead (for commands), and a small write operation may have a much larger response.
+Supporting unlimited batch sizes poses two problems - the BSONObj internal size limit is 16 MiB + small overhead (for commands), and a small write operation may have a much larger response.
 In order to ensure a batch can be correctly processed, two limits must be respected.

 Both of these limits can be found using isMaster():

-* ``maxBsonObjectSize`` : currently 16MB, this is the maximum size of writes (excepting command overhead) that should be sent to the server.
+* ``maxBsonObjectSize`` : currently 16 MiB, this is the maximum size of writes (excepting command overhead) that should be sent to the server.
 Documents to be inserted, query documents for updates and deletes, and update expression documents must be <= this size.